jjaqkho/samsung-smart-home-code/User Findings Log.md

 - Got in contact with Janey Peterson, who is a PhD student in nursing that is interested in actigraphy and has existing data we can work off from

+- Dr. Lachs didn't focus on what he wants to see (insights or anything along that line) as a doctor, rather he wishes that the system would prevent hospitalization or sickness manifestation in the first place